bbasanta238/Repo_bank_contract/README.md

  >await functioncontract.connect(add2).withdraw(1,100);
 ```

-- Expected Output: transaction reverted: Account does not belongs to this Address
+- Expected Error: transaction reverted: Account does not belongs to this Address

 #### BALANCE TRANSFER TEST